vishalkg/huffman_coding/README.md

 Generating encoded.bin ..
 Done.
 ```

-As a proof of concept, we will reconstruct out input using code_table.txt and encoded.bin
+As a proof of concept, we will reconstruct our input using code_table.txt and encoded.bin

 * decoder.java: Takes in input encoded.bin and code_table.txt and produces decoded.txt which is exactly the same as sample_input_large.txt as used in encoder.
 Usage: